DeviprasadShetty9833/DSA_in_C_Tutorial/README.md

  ![status](https://img.shields.io/badge/status-upcoming-yellow)

 # 🙋‍♂️ Support
-If you like ❤️ this project, give it a ⭐ (Top right of page) and share it with friends
+If you like ❤️ this project, give it a ⭐ (Top right of page) and share it with friends!

  ---